hayeah/sike-react-course/css-base/_index.md

 ### Exercise: Include normalize.css

-Instead of using another `link` element to, let's use the [postcss-import](https://github.com/postcss/postcss-import) plugin to import normalize.css.
+Instead of using another `link` element to load normalize.css, let's use the [postcss-import](https://github.com/postcss/postcss-import) plugin to import normalize.css.

 Install `postcss-import`: